 Opens May 1, 2017 and runs until October 8, 2017 during House Opening days.

-Entrance to this ‘Diana, Princess of Wales’ exhibition is included in the regular Althorp admission ticket.
+Entrance to this ‘Diana, Princess of Wales’ exhibition and ‘Walking in her Shoes’ – an exhibition showcasing the work of 20 truly outstanding young people who hold The Diana Award’s Legacy Award, is included in the regular Althorp admission ticket.
 For details of House Opening dates, and admission prices, please click here.